Betraying Big Brother named one of Vanity Fair’s top eight political books of fall 2018,

 Through interviews with the Feminist Five and other leading Chinese activists, Hong Fincher illuminates both the difficulties they face and their “joy of betraying Big Brother,” as one of the Feminist Five wrote of the defiance she felt during her detention.
 Tracing the rise of a new feminist consciousness now finding expression through the #MeToo movement, and describing how the Chinese government has suppressed the history of its own feminist struggles, Betraying Big Brother is a story of how the movement against patriarchy could reconfigure China and the world.

 Leta has written for the New York Times, Washington Post, The Guardian, Dissent Magazine, Ms. Magazine, BBC, CNN and others.
 She won the Society of Professional Journalists Sigma Delta Chi award for her China reporting.
 Fluent in Mandarin, Leta is the first American to receive a Ph.D. from Tsinghua University's Department of Sociology in Beijing.
 She has a master's degree from Stanford University and a bachelor's degree with high honors from Harvard University.
 Leta’s second book, Betraying Big Brother: The Feminist Awakening in China (Verso), was named one of the best books of 2018 by Vanity Fair, Newsweek, Bitch Media, Foreign Policy Interrupted and Autostraddle.
 Leta's first book, Leftover Women: The Resurgence of Gender Inequality in China (Zed 2014), was named one of the top 5 China books of 2014 by the Asia Society’s ChinaFile, one of the best foreign policy books in 2014 by FP Interrupted and one of the best Asian books of 2014 by Asia House.
 Leftover Women was named on New Left Review's list of favorite books to read for International Women's Day in 2017 and 2016.
-In 2018, it was named on Time Out Beijing's list of best books on women in modern China.
+In 2018, it was named on the New York Times list of recommended books on China and Time Out Beijing's list of best books on women in modern China.
 Named by the Telegraph as an "awesome woman to follow on Twitter," Leta was a Mellon Visiting Assistant Professor at Columbia University and recently moved to New York.
+She is currently an Adjunct Associate Research Scholar at the Weatherhead East Asian Institute, Columbia University.